brainbotsector/React-Banking-App/README.md

 # Simple Banking System for Administrators and Account Holders.
 Developed Using React.js ,Node.js, Express and MySQL

-*Technologies Used:*

-  Frontend (User/Admin Panel):

-    -Developed using React.js for interactive UI components.

-    -Utilizes Axios for handling HTTP requests to the backend server.

-    -Incorporates Chart.js library for graphical visualization of transaction data.

-  Backend (Node.js, Express):

-    -Implements an Express.js server to handle API requests from the frontend.

-    -Uses MySQL database to store and retrieve data related to usersaccounts, transactions, and admins.

-  Database (MySQL):

-    -Manages account and transaction data using MySQL database.

-    -Schema includes tables for admins, customers (account holders), and transactions.

 ## Admin and User Panel
 *Admin Registration and Login:*